custom-app/ngx-customapp-sdk/README.md

 To meet all the requierements following packages necessary:
 - A package for a websocket life cycle management
-- A package for an authorization and JWT management
+- A package for an authorization and JWT and access management
-- A package for an access management
 - A package for a forms framework
 - A package for working with protobuff over http and websocket